miyagaw61/rumt/README.md

 mv miyagaw61_chikuwansible miyagaw61/chikuwansible
 ```

-This case, You can prepare this `Rumtfile`:
+In this case, You can prepare this `Rumtfile`:

 ```
 miyagaw61_(.*)